Acceptable Use of Technology

 Members of the community who send messages to large groups of recipients should limit their messages to short announcements that point to web pages with further information and instructions.
 This will conserve resources by not sending and storing multiple large documents and by providing a lasting copy for those who lost or did not initially get the information and instructions.

 The University recognizes that individuals should be allowed to access, present and communicate information representing a variety of views on current and historical issues for the interest, information and enlightenment of the University community and within the concept of academic freedom.
-Nevertheless, because anything published through electronic resources of the University may appear to represent the views of the University and not just an individual author, it is important to explicitly recognize where the views are the individual's and not the University's.
+Nevertheless, because anything published through electronic resources of the University may appear to represent the views of the University and not just an individual author, it is important to explicitly recognize that the views are the individual's and not the University's.
 When presenting a product of the University, such as institutional web pages and electronic mail messages, the appropriate and established language and style should be identified and used.

 For your own protection, you should recognize that: